nodejs/Release/README.md

 Working Group will select a handful of candidate names and submit those for a collaborator vote.

+An odd-numbered major release will be moved into Maintenance mode immediately when the subsequent even-numbered major release is cut and receive 3 months of maintenance support, from April until June.

 ## LTS Staging Branches

 Every LTS major version has two branches in the GitHub repository: a release